tbreuss/mithril-by-examples/examples/component-pojo-counter.md

 layout: layouts/example.html
 ---

-Counter component example based on plain old JavaScript object (POJO).
+This is a Counter component example based on a plain old JavaScript object (POJO).
+State is handled via the vnode.state property, which is available to all lifecycle methods as well as the view method of a component.

 ## JavaScript